American Protégé General Policy

 VIII.
 WINNERS RECITAL INFORMATION

-Winners of the Competitions who were awarded the performance at the Competition Winners Recital will perform one piece selected by the judges from the applicant’s audition repertoire.
-Performance time limit for each age and repertoire category is stated on the Competition’s web-page.
+Winners of the Competitions who were awarded a performance at the Competition Winners’ Recital will perform one piece selected by the judges from the applicant’s audition repertoire.
+The performance time limit for each age and repertoire category is stated on the Competition’s webpage.